nf-core/chipseq/README.md

 * _S. cerevisiae_
   * `--genome 'R64-1-1'`

-> There are numerous others - check the config file for more.
+There are numerous others - check the config file for more.

 ### `--extendReadsLen`
 Amount of base pairs to extend the reads for the deepTools analysis.

 Default: `100`

 ### `--index`
-If you prefer, you can specify the full path to your reference genome when you run the pipeline:
+Instead of specifying genome and using the UPPMAX reference genome indices, you can specify the full path to your reference genome when you run the pipeline:
 ```
 --index [path to BWA index]
 ```